CarlFlo/dootBot/README.md

 4. (optional) Youtube API key(s) if you want to use music. [youtubeAPIKeys]

-Note: If more than one Youtube API key is entered to will the program cycle between them
+Note: If multiple YouTube API keys are provided, the program will alternate between them.

 ### Requirements